 MBA Program Requirements

-Each candidate for an MBA degree must complete a minimum of 33 semester hours of course work that include 30 hours of Core Knowledge and Skills.
-Students who desire a concentration are required to take an additional 15 hours of coursework beyond the 30 hour Core as per the specifications of each concentration.
-Students who do not desire an MBA concentration are required to take a 3 hour elective (approved by the MBA Program Director) beyond the 30 hour Core.
+Each candidate for an MBA degree must complete a minimum of 36 semester hours of course work that include 30 hours of Core Knowledge and Skills.
+Students who desire a concentration are required to take an additional 12 hours of coursework beyond the 30 hour Core as per the specifications of each concentration.
+Students who do not desire an MBA concentration are required to take two 3 hour electives (approved by the MBA Program Director) beyond the 30 hour Core.